-In 1957-58, the idea of relocating the school was surfaced.
-The major contentions were the need for additional facilities at Gary, the lack of travel experiences for the students, and the proximity to a college, and rumors of a possible relocation of the school, began to surface.
-In 1961, the school was moved to Aberdeen and the main buildings were then used as a supervised living home for the elderly.
-Since the early 1980s, the buildings had been vacant.
-Although vandals, weather, and vermin had taken a toll on the structures, none of the buildings have been altered and most are considered structurally sound and in good condition.
+In 1957-1958, major concerns of the need for additional facilities, the lack of travel experiences for students, the lack of proximity to a college, and rumors of a possible relocation of the school, began to surface.
+In 1961, the school was moved to Aberdeen, South Dakota.
+The main buildings were then used as an assisted living home, until the early 1980s, after which the buildings sat vacant for almost three decades.
+Although vandals, weather, and vermin had taken a toll on the structures, none of the buildings had been altered, and most were considered structurally sound and in good condition.

-The Herrick Hotel was named after the first hotel in Gary, SD.
-Today, there are 19 hotel rooms in addition to the Bunk House loft which sleeps 8-10.
-The Bunk House is located above the Shower House in the campground.
-The Herrick Hotel building was once the boy’s dormitory for the School for the Blind.
-The lobby was where there were once workshops in which they learned to make brooms, weave rugs, and tune pianos.
-Down the hall on the north end is where the woodworking shop was localized.
-The indentations in the walls throughout the first and second floor of the Herrick Hotel indicate where either doors or water fountains once stood.
+The Herrick Hotel, named after the first hotel in Gary, South Dakota, was once the boys dormitory.
+Today it houses 19 beautiful hotel rooms.
+The lobby was where students were taught how to make brooms, weave rugs, and tune pianos.
+Down the hall on the north end was where the woodworking shop was located.
+Alcoves found along the walls, throughout the first and second floors, are where either doors or water fountains once stood.
 Upstairs, in room 216, was an apartment where one of the teachers once lived.

-The underground tunnels were put in place after all three buildings were well established.
+Built in 1935, the underground tunnels were put in place after all three buildings were well established.
 Students used the tunnels to go to between classes, dormitories, library, auditorium, and the cafeteria during inclement and cold weather.
-The root cellar used to store garden produce and is now part of the tunnel and is currently being used as the wine cellar for the Rock Room Bar and Grill.
+The root cellar, used to store garden produce, is now part of the tunnel and is used as the wine cellar for the Rock Room Bar and Grill.

-This building is now used as the hotel laundry room, retaining its purpose it served for the school.
-The ground level also has a coin-operated laundry area which is accessible to both campers and the general public.
-The lower level of this building has a fitness center, racquet ball court, and locker room.
+This building is now used as the hotel laundry room, retaining the purpose it served for the school.
+The ground level also has a coin-operated laundry area, which is accessible to the general public.
+Today, the lower level of this building has a fitness center, racquetball court, and locker room.
 Separated by the tall chimney, the west half of the structure is original while the east half is new construction.
 The old building housed a large water pump and boiler system along with three wells and the laundromat.

 Buffalo Ridge Resort is located adjacent to beautiful Lake Elsie.
 Once a fun-filled desination for many sun-seekers, in 1962, Lake Elsie was filled in by the city, after a tragic accident.
 It wasn’t until 2009 that the lake and its dam were restored.
 The creek that feeds Lake Elsie is the only creek in Eastern South Dakota that is capable of sustaining trout.
 The creek is spring-fed and runs year-round.
-Lake Elsie has been stocked with both rainbow and brown trout by the South Dakota Department of Game, Fish, and Parks.
+Every year, Lake Elsie is stocked with both rainbow and brown trout by the South Dakota Department of Game, Fish, and Parks.

-The lower level was an auditorium with a stage located at the north end.
-This stage was removed during restoration.
-The upstairs floor served as the dormitory for the girls.
-The Kitchen once served as the Band Room for the students.
-While the Men’s Restroom once served as the Choir Room, and the Women’s Restroom served as the Instrument Room.
+The lower level of Woodbury Hall was an auditorium, with a stage located at the north end.
+The stage was removed during restoration.
+The upper level served as the dormitory for the girls.
+What is now a event service kitchen was once the Band Room for the students, while the current mens restroom once served as the Choir Room, and today’s womens restroom was the Instrument Storage Room.
 Woodbury Hall has all of the original woodwork with the exception of the ballroom floor and windows.
-The ground level is currently used for banquets, receptions, business meetings, and conferences.
+The ground level, now the Sundance Ballroom, is used for banquets, receptions, business meetings, and conferences.
 The top floor has been used for a variety a purposes over the years, from executive business suites to private living quarters.